ropensci/roweb3/content/blog/2025-11-28-news-november-2025/index.md

 ## Update of the vcr chapter in HTTP testing in R

 We've updated the introduction to vcr in the [HTTP testing in R book](https://books.ropensci.org/http-testing/vcr.html), so that it reflects the current vcr version, in particular the `local_cassette()` function.

+## Jarl: just another R linter

+Etienne Bacher introduced the new CLI jarl in a [blog post](https://www.etiennebacher.com/posts/2025-11-20-introducing-jarl/).
+Like Air, it is run in the terminal.
+Like the flir R package, it can fix bad patterns in R code.

 ## pkgdown 2.2.0 makes it easier for LLMs to read your documentation